 Debt Relief, Consolidation and Settlement Companies

 1. Debt Settlement GA programs are a popular option to pay off unsecured debt.
 This option can lower a person’s credit score, but in the end, you could end up paying less than the total balance owed on each account.
 GA Debt settlement programs can help consumers avoid bankruptcy, and that’s a huge plus.
 Average settlement plans last for around 36-48 months.
-With debt settlement, one creditor at a time is settled and paid off, until the consumer is debt free.
-The downside is that consumers must fall behind on payments until accounts are eventually written off and sold to third-party collection agencies, which can result in account balances growing, potential lawsuits, and an adverse effect on credit scores.
-If a person cancels the settlement program before finishing it they can end up with more debt than what they started with.
+With debt settlement, one creditor at a time is settled and paid off until the consumer is debt-free.
+The downside is that consumers must fall behind on payments until accounts are eventually written off and sold to third-party collection agencies, resulting in account balances growing, potential lawsuits, and an adverse effect on credit scores.
+If a person cancels the settlement program before finishing it, they can have more debt than what they started with.

 3. Bankruptcy should be a consumer’s last option that they consider for debt relief.
 Consumers often cannot qualify for debt settlement or consumer credit counseling, where bankruptcy is their only option left.
 To learn more about the different types of bankruptcy, visit this bankruptcy debt relief infographic.

 4. Student Loan Debt Relief includes 6 different government programs.
-To learn about student loan debt relief service visit here.
+To learn about student loan debt relief services, visit here.